amilich/Twitter/README.md

 Twitter clone for Computer Science
 ==================================

-Built with Twitter Bootstrap
+Built with Twitter Bootstrap and lots of code stolen from Twitter.com

-See: compsci.dalton.org:8080/amilich/twitter_dir/twitter-home.jsp
+_`For Education Purposes only`_

 ## Credits
 - [Twitter Bootstrap](https://twitter.github.com/bootstrap/)